Azure/acr/docs/custom-domain/README.md

 **Important - Using a custom domain in Azure Container Registry is a private preview feature.**

 **The Azure Container Registry team is not currently accepting new customers for this private preview.
-The feature will be made more widely available in the coming months.**
+The feature will be made more widely available in the future.**

-**If your registry has already been enabled for a custom domain and you need support, please open an issue in this repository.
-For feature requests, go to https://aka.ms/acr/uservoice**.
+**If your registry has already been enabled for a custom domain and you need support, please open an issue in this repository.**

 Every ACR is accessed using its login server.
 If you have a registry called `myregistry`, you access it using its default hostname, `myregistry.azurecr.io` (in Azure Public Cloud.)
 As a customer belonging to an organization, you may prefer to access your registry using a custom domain that is associated with your organization, for instance, `container-registry.contoso.com`.

 The following steps describe how you can achieve this.

+**The following sections describe preparation steps for the private preview.
+They are not sufficient to enable a custom domain for your registry without acceptance into the private preview.**

 ## Prerequisites
 - [Azure CLI](https://docs.microsoft.com/cli/azure/?view=azure-cli-latest): version 2.4.0 or higher